 - The right to that education in the least restrictive environment.

 When a child has been determined to be eligible for special education services, an IEP (Individualized Education Program) is developed by a team comprised of the parents, teachers and other school staff.
 The student’s strengths and needs are assessed.
 Together it is determined what will be taught to the student, how it will be taught and in what type of classroom.
 An IEP meeting is held at least once a year.

 IDEA also includes rules of procedure for resolving complaints that include mediation and due process hearings.
 Mediation is when the parents and the school try to come to an agreeable resolution with the help of a trained, impartial mediator.
 A due process hearing is usually a formal contested trial.
 Usually, charter schools give more attention to this issue than larger public schools, though situations may differ pretty much depending on the region

 IDEA has improved educational opportunities and outcomes for a vast number of students with disabilities.
 Yet a report regarding federal enforcement of civil rights laws prepared by the National Council of Disability in January 2000 found that many children with disabilities are still getting substandard schooling because states are not complying with federal rules on special education.

-It also found that children with disabilities continue to be taught in separate classrooms and schools are not following other regulations meant to protect these students from discrimination.
+It also found that children with disabilities continue to be taught in separate classrooms and schools are not following other regulations meant to protect these students from discrimination and bullying.
 Now here’s the catch.
 Although this is a federal law, the US Department of Education doesn’t require states to comply with it.